-An object of type Group_Budget has an associated non-negative value of type Time_Span known as the budget.
-The Group_Budget_Handler identifies a protected procedure to be executed by the implementation when the budget is exhausted.
+An object of type Group_Budget has an associated non-negative value of type Time_Span known as its budget, which is initially Time_Span_Zero.
+The type Group_Budget_Handler identifies a protected procedure to be executed by the implementation when the budget is exhausted, that is, reaches zero.
+Such a protected procedure is called a handler.